s-baumann/HighFrequencyCovariance.jl/README.md

 A number of regularisation algorithms are also implemented including eigenvalue cleaning, mixing with the identity matrix, mapping to the nearest PSD (Positive Semi Definite) matrix and mapping to the nearest valid covariance matrix.

 For a paper describing the capabilities of this package see this paper in the [Journal of Statistical Software](https://www.jstatsoft.org/article/view/v103i14).
 For a JuliaCon 2021 talk giving an overview of the package click [here](https://www.youtube.com/watch?v=X_TCI02rgu0)

+Since this paper I have added the CovarianceModel struct and associated functions.
+Note that these are all experimental and may be changed in future releases.
+The CovarianceMatrix struct and associated functions (that are written about in the JSS paper) are not likely to be changed however.